DataHenHQ/documentations/source/high_level.rst

 Job Pages
 =========

-Any Pages that are added by your scraper so that Datahen can fetch them, are all contained within the job, these are called job pages.
+Any Pages that are added by your scraper so that DataHen can fetch them, are all contained within the job, these are called job pages.

 ForceFetch, when set to true, will force a page to be re-fetched if it is not fresh, as determined by freshness-type(day, week, month, year, any) that you have set on the scraper.
-Note: ForceFetch only works on pages that already exist in the Fetch platform.
+Note: ForceFetch only works on pages that already exist in the DataHen platform.
 It has no effect on pages that does not exist, therefore, it will fetch the pages regardless if you force them to or not.

 Vars.
 A job page can have user-defined variables, that you can set when a page is enqueued.
 This vars can then be used by the parser to do as you wish

 Treat a page like a curl HTTP request, where you are in control of lower level things, such as, request method, body, headers, etc.

-The following JSON describes the available options that you can use when enqueueing any page to Fetch via a script:
+The following JSON describes the available options that you can use when enqueueing any page to DataHen via a script:

 .. code-block:: ruby